Carotenoids: The Bright Healthy World Of Pigments

 According to numerous studies, carotenoids found in tomato-lycopene – have the potential to help fight prostate cancer.
 Watermelon and grapefruit also contain lycopene.
 Furthermore, a study published in the journal Phytomedicine, uncovered the potential for these pigments to fight against developing tumors, due to certain chemicals they contain.

 UV light damage can cause issues such as aging skin, melanoma, wrinkles and even skin cancer.
 Carotenoids help to protect the skin and its cells against the effects of UV light damage as well as the damage caused by free radicals.

 The best food sources of carotenoids are brightly colored fruits and vegetables- be it yellow, orange or red.
-Such foods include dark leafy greens, oranges, papaya, carrots, sweet potatoes, winter squash, spinach and kale.
-For those looking for vitamin A sources outside of carotenoids- liver and egg yolks are great animal sources.
+Foods such as dark leafy greens, oranges, papaya, carrots, sweet potatoes, winter squash, spinach and kale.
+For those looking for vitamin A sources outside of carotenoids, liver and egg yolks are great animal sources.